samooth/spacecore-rehoster/README.md

 #### `rehoster.on('invalid-key', { publicKey, invalidKey })`

-Emitted whenever the rehoster encounters an invalid key (that cannot refer to a Hypercore).
+Emitted whenever the rehoster encounters an invalid key (that cannot refer to a Spacecore).

 Invalid keys are skipped.

-- `publicKey` the public key of the hyperbee containing the entry
+- `publicKey` the public key of the spacebee containing the entry
-- `invalidKey` the key of the hyperbee entry that is invalid
+- `invalidKey` the key of the spacebee entry that is invalid

 #### `rehoster.on('invalid-value', { publicKey, rawEntry, error })`